linode/docs/docs/guides/uptime/loadbalancing/how-to-use-haproxy-for-load-balancing/index.md

     {{< note respectIndent=false >}}
-Throughout this guide, replace `203.0.113.2` with the IP address of your frontend node.
+Throughout this guide, replace `203.0.113.2` with the IP address of the frontend node.
 192.168.1.3 and 192.168.1.4 will be used as the IP addresses for the backend nodes.
 {{< /note >}}

     This configuration block specifies a frontend node named **haproxynode**, which is bound to all network interfaces on port 80.
 It will listen for HTTP connections (TCP mode can be used for other purposes) and direct traffic to the back end group, **backendnodes**.